kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Feature Selection for Classification/class/readme.md

 ## The main scenario
-In this scenario we predict if an area belongs to an Urban Rural Classand more specifically on category 1 (Settlements of 125,000 or more people).
+In this scenario we predict if an area belongs to an Urban Rural Class and more specifically on category 1 (Settlements of 125,000 or more people).

 [http://www.gov.scot/Topics/Statistics/About/Methodology/UrbanRuralClassification]())